 b.
 If you only have a flight connection in one certain city, we have someone come to the airport to pass you the permit in person.

 What other currency is acceptable in Tibet rather than Chinese currency?

 The legal tender in Tibet is Renminbi (RMB).
 Foreign currencies cannot be used directly.
-Foreign currencies may be converted into RMB at all banks, bank branches or hotels at the exchange rate quoted on the foreign exchange marker on the day.
-The Bank of China in Tibet is the bank which specializes in handing money exchange.
+Foreign currencies may be converted into RMB at all banks, bank branches, or hotels at the exchange rate quoted on the foreign exchange market on the day.
+The Bank of China in Tibet is the bank that specializes in handling money exchange.

 Can I draw cash from the local banks in Tibet?

 Yes, but only the Bank of China in Lhasa has this function.
 However, the ATM there doesn't always work properly.
 So we suggest you bring some cash with you.

 Is it easy to find an ATM in Tibet?